andrewstarritt/quaternion/README.md

 ## math functions

-These functions aim to mimic the equivilent functions out of the math/cmath module.
+A number of math functions that operate on Quaternions are also provided.
+Where provided, these provide the equivilent quaternion function as the functions of the same name out of the math and/or cmath module.

-The functions prvided are:
+The functions provided are:

     isfinite
     isinf
     isnan
+    isclose
     sqrt
     exp
     log
     log10
     cos
-    sine
+    sin
     tan
-    isclose
     polar
+    phase
+    axis
     rect

 ## module variables